SugarCRM vs. Salesforce: 5 Reasons Why You Should Choose Sugar Sell

 So, does UX begin and end with a slick website?
 No.

 UX incorporates every aspect of a consumer’s interaction with a product, service, or system.
 To achieve real success online, you need to make everything about your online presence —from your site navigation menu to your after-sales service—about UX.

-Customer relations management (CRM) software can help you create a great UX, increasing conversions and boosting your bottom line.
+Customer relationship management (CRM) software can help you create a great UX, increasing conversions and boosting your bottom line.
 How?
 By leveraging the consumer data that you already have to help you hone all aspects of your site, process flow, and after-sales service.
-As your UX improves, so does your conversion rate.
+As your UX improves, so do your sales opportunities and conversion rate.

 In short, CRM software is a no-brainer—but before you settle for a familiar name, review your options carefully.
 Two CRMs, SugarCRM and Salesforce, are both well known in the e-commerce world.
 We’re going to tell you exactly why Sugar Sell has the edge.

 “Data!
 Data!
 Data!” he cried impatiently.
 “I can’t make bricks without clay.” —Sherlock Holmes (The Adventure of the Copper Beeches, 1892)